Product Guide

 0px -- Sharp and Angular

-Completely square corners with no rounding at all.
-This creates a bold, structured, and editorial feel.
-Sharp corners convey precision and seriousness.
-They work well for news sites, corporate brands, and designs inspired by print media.
+Completely square corners.
+Creates a bold, structured, editorial feel that conveys precision and seriousness.
+Works well for news sites, corporate brands, and print-inspired designs.

 Image